-The Inland Revenue Department administers donee status, and a charity need not be registered with the Charities Commission to obtain donee status.
+The Inland Revenue Department administers donee status, and a charity need not be registered with the Charities Board to obtain donee status.
 Individuals are entitled to tax rebates for donations to charities with donee status, while companies can claim a deduction for such donations.

 Grants, gifts and donations may be made to charitable and non-charitable entities for charitable purposes, but:

-- The charitable or non-charitable status of the donee is not relevant to whether a grant, gift or donation will be used for charitable purposes,
+- The charitable or non-charitable status of the donee is not relevant to whether a grant, gift or donation will actually be used for charitable purposes,

 - Donor charities need to be satisfied that the recipient of their generosity will use their contribution for charitable purposes if that is the purpose of making the contribution, and

 - Donors should insist on proper accountability reporting to ensure that any contribution made for charitable purposes is actually properly used for those purposes.